delvier/FEDS_Font_Tool/README.md

 ## File Specs

+### Alpha and Talk
 The Fire Emblem DS font files, ``fonts/alpha`` and ``fonts/talk``, are weird.
-There was not a documentation for that, so I had to decipher for a few days and write a documentation for them.
+Though the data is quite complicated to understand, there was not a documentation for that, so I had to decipher for a few days and write a documentation for them.

-### Alpha and Talk
 #### Header
+From ``0x0+20`` to ``0x300+20``, there are pointers of lower bytes pointing the characters.
+From ``0x300+20``, each character consists of eight bytes, where the first two are the code point of a character, the next two are the width of a rendered glyph (though, the value cannot exceed 16), and the next four are the pointer to the (ciphered) glyph, all of which are stored in little endian.
+At the end of each same-lower-byte-group block, four bytes of null are placed as a separator.
+In the end after the glyph data (thus, footer?), there are pointers to every pointers.

 #### Glyph
 In short, each glyph is compressed (or, I would say, ciphered) using some sort of [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding).
 The deciphered glyph is of 4bpp format.